Standout Instagram Feeds

 A variety of “experts” write for the site so you get a cross-section of information and opinions in common language, no need to be a techie.
 Social Media Examiner also offers info in various channels – blog posts, podcasts, webinars, and reports.
 In the “Browse Categories” search box type Instagram and a list of articles will pop up.

 It can be tricky to know what advice to follow and often opinions are conflicting.
 Here are a few ways to learn more about Instagram as well as some trusted training platforms.

 Observe what others in your industry are doing.
 Read conversations in the accounts of businesses who share your audience.
-Ask yourself what might your customer gain from visiting your feed that they wouldn’t get on another account.
+Ask yourself what might your customers gain from visiting your feed and how can you creatively engage with them.

 It’s now inexpensive to take online courses for just about anything.
-Three affordable course providers are Udemy, Skillshare and Lynda.com – but keep in mind that Instagram changes so rapidly that any course older than a year may be of little value.
+Three affordable course providers are Udemy, Skillshare and Lynda.com – but keep in mind that Instagram changes so rapidly that any course older than 6 months may be of little value.
 If you find a course you like that’s older, be sure the instructor has added an update.

 If you want to learn it, chances are someone’s made a tutorial video for it.
 Just click “Videos” after you perform a Google search.
 I typed in “Learn Instagram for business” and nearly 3,000,000 videos popped up.